rabbitmq/rabbitmq-website/docs/install-rpm.md

   RabbitMQServerPackageFilename,
 } from '@site/src/components/RabbitMQServer';

-# Installing on RPM-based Linux (RHEL, CentOS Stream, Fedora, Amazon Linux 2023, openSUSE)
+# Installing on RPM-based Linux (RHEL, CentOS Stream, Fedora, Amazon Linux 2023)

 ## Overview {#overview}

-This guide covers RabbitMQ installation on RPM-based Linux (Red Hat Enterprise Linux, CentOS Stream, Fedora, openSUSE).
+This guide covers RabbitMQ installation on RPM-based Linux (Red Hat Enterprise Linux, CentOS Stream, Fedora).

 With the [exception of Fedora](https://packages.fedoraproject.org/pkgs/rabbitmq-server/rabbitmq-server/), the versions included into standard RPM-based distribution repositories can be